- An outstanding copy of the best Sibelius Second Symphony on vinyl we know of – solid Double Plus (A++) sound or BETTER from start to finish

 Most recordings we played were profoundly unnatural, lacking transparency and the relaxed sense of involvement that eases one’s ability to be tricked into thinking “you (really) are there.”

 (This is of course the knock on the Modern Heavy Vinyl Pressing – where is the transparency?
 The space?
 The three-dimensionality?
 If your stereo can reproduce these qualities, you should have given up on these opaque and airless newly remastered pressings years ago.
 If your stereo cannot reproduce these qualities, why are you on this website reading about Hot Stampers?
-The third-rate junk the major dealers all offer are a helluva lot cheaper than ours, that’s for sure.
+The third-rate junk the major dealers all offer are a helluva lot cheaper than our records, that’s for sure.)

 Barbirolli breathes life into this work as only he can and the Decca engineering team led by Kenneth Wilkinson do him proud.